r00kieAd/ResultSummaryComponent/README.md

 ### What I learned

-I brushed up my skills to apply color gradients as well as work with css flexbox
+I brushed up my skills to apply color gradients as well as work with css flexbox, displays and positions.
+Was able to use two different htmls for displaying different screen size with the help of JavaScript.

 ## Author